AquaAuma/bpow/README.md

 Main contact: Aurore A. Maureaud, aurore.aqua@gmail.com

 ## Methods
 The `methods.Rmd` Rmarkdown file details all methods to create the benthic provinces of the world (bpow) GIS layer.
+Methods are summarized in the file because both R and ArcPro softwares were used, and this document gives an overall overview of the methods and steps involved.
+This document is also summarized in Figure 1.

 ## Structure of the repository
 - **code** includes all R scripts used to create the layer, and summarized in `methods.Rmd`